-The Graduate School and the School of MIME no longer require you to submit a paper copy of your thesis/dissertation.
+The Graduate School and MIME no longer require you to submit a paper copy of your thesis/dissertation.
 You may have two personal copies printed at no charge at the Student Multi-media Services, located on the 2nd floor of the Valley Library.

 (Note: Master of Science Project Option reports are not reviewed by the Graduate School.)

 Prior to scheduling your final oral exam and at least two weeks prior to your desired exam date, you must submit the pretext pages of your thesis to the Graduate School.
 Pretext pages include the abstract, copyright (optional), title page, approval page, acknowledgment page, contribution of authors, table of contents, list of figures, tables, appendices, dedication (optional), and preface (optional).

 You must also distribute examination copies of your thesis to all committee members, including the Graduate Council representative, sufficiently early to permit thorough review of the thesis prior to your final oral examination.